Beef Khao Soi

 Assemble: Ladle the beef curry broth over the noodles.
 Top with crispy noodles, red onion, pickled mustard greens, cilantro, chili oil, and lime wedges.

-Curry Noodle Soup with Crunch
+Curry Noodle Soup with Adjustable Heat

 Variations